 To the north, the proposed development would be clearly visible, occupying a similar extent of the view as BAE Systems.
 Permanent effects would be Medium scale and Adverse, despite views of similar buildings are already available.
-The proposals within the southern area would be less visible and be of a similar scale to Innovation Centre Medway.
+The proposals within the southern area would be less visible and seen in the context of Innovation Centre Medway and Horsted Retail Park.
 The proposed buildings within Woolmans Wood Caravan Park would be screened by surrounding trees.nt description.

-ISSUED BY Peterborough t: 01733 310471

-DATE Aug 2018 DRAWN VW

-SCALE@A3 NTS CHECKED CMi

-STATUS Draft APPROVED CMi
+ISSUED BY Peterborough t: 01733 310471 DATE Jan 2019 DRAWN VW SCALE@A3 NTS CHECKED CMi STATUS Draft APPROVED CMi

 DWG.
-NO. 6278\PP\001\L
+NO. 6278_PP_001_A_L